adobe-research/domain-expansion/README.md

 Training interface is similar to that in [stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch), with a few additional arguments.
 A training command example is given [here](scripts/train_example.sh).

 Parameter `--expansion_cfg_file` points to a JSON configuration file specifying the domain expansions to perform.
+Two examples, applying NADA and MyStyle, are in `config_examples` directory.

-A simple example:
+Here's NADA's example:

 ```
 {